Denoise to Track: Harnessing Video Diffusion Priors for Robust Correspondence: Experiment

 \section{Experiment}

-We evaluate \method{} on two TAP-Vid benchmark splits: DAVIS and Kinetics.
-For efficiency, we sample 30 videos from the Kinetics dataset.
-We conduct quantitative experiments by comparing our method with a wide range of tracking approaches.
+We evaluate \method{} on the TAP-Vid and PointOdyssey benchmarks \cite{zheng2023point}, covering both real-world and synthetic videos.
+We conduct quantitative experiments by comparing our method with a wide range of tracking approaches, including supervised, self-supervised, and zero-shot methods, and evaluate its performance across different VDiT backbones.
 We also provide qualitative results to demonstrate the visual quality of our method.
 Additionally, we perform comprehensive ablation studies to analyze the core tracking framework components and the impact of different attention-based feature descriptors.